-We have the key to this in the first reading: Do justly, love mercy, walk humbly with the Lord.
+We have the key to this in the first reading: Do justly, love mercy, walk humbly.
 And how do we walk humbly?
 Hear the second lesson: look into your own heart and see your poverty, your perplexity, your sadness at past hurts.
 These are your enemies.
 Love your enemies.
 They are inside you.
 Love them and you will move beyond them.

 Today is about more than remembrance.
 It is about resolution to work for justice, and release of past grievance.

 This is hard work, but in the words of Dorothy Fields, alluded to by Barack Obama at his inauguration:

 Will you remember the famous men / Who had to fall to rise again? / So take a deep breath / Pick yourself up / Dust yourself off / And start all over again.